JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Build configuration status

-The Build Configuration status is calculated based on the builds from the default branch only.
+The build configuration status is calculated based on the builds from the default branch only.
 Consequently, per-configuration investigation works for builds from the default branch.
 For example, a successful build from a non-default branch will not remove a per-configuration investigation, but a successful build from the default branch will.

 ## Multiple VCS roots

-If your build configuration uses more than one VCS root and you specified branches to monitor in both VCS roots, the way the builds are triggered is more complicated.
+If a build configuration has two (or more) VCS roots with specified branch filters, the triggering behavior might get more complicated.

-The VCS trigger groups branches from several VCS roots by [logical branch names](#Logical+branch+name).
+The VCS trigger groups branches from multiple roots by their [logical branch names](#Logical+branch+name).
 When some root does not have a branch from the other root, its default branch is used.

-For example, you have 2 VCS roots, both have the default branch `refs/heads/master`, the first root has the branch specification `refs/heads/7.1/*` and changes in branches `refs/heads/7.1/feature1` and `refs/heads/7.1/feature2`, the second root has the specification `refs/heads/devel/*` and changes in branch `refs/heads/devel/feature1`.
-In this case, VCS trigger runs 3 builds with revisions from following branches combinations:
+Example: 2 VCS roots have the same default branch `refs/heads/master`.
+Root1 has the branch specification `refs/heads/7.1/*` and new commits in branches `refs/heads/7.1/feature1` and `refs/heads/7.1/feature2`.
+Root2 has the specification `refs/heads/devel/*` and new commits in the branch `refs/heads/devel/feature1`.
+Here, `feature1` is the logical name relevant to two branches with different paths: `.../7.1/feature1` and `.../devel/feature1`.

+In this case, the VCS trigger will run 3 builds with revisions from the following branches' combinations:

 <table><tr>

+<td>Build number</td>

 <td>